devicehive/devicehive-video-analysis/README.md

 ```
 for more info about available arguments.

-Currently there are two supported models:
-* Yolo9kModel - YOLO model trained to recognize more than 9000 classes.
-* Yolo2Model - YOLO-coco model with 80 classes and pretty good accuracy.

-Yolo2Model is used by default but this behavior can be changed by passing _--model_name_ argument.

 ### Web based demo
 There is demo with web interface and devicehive integration.
 It will capture video stream from your web cam, evaluate it and send predictions to devicehive.